jgerchen/polyploid_variant_calling/README.md

 ##### Pre-existing directories

 * **fastq_dir** Directory in which raw illumina data in fastq.gz format are located.
-The data can be spread across multiple sub-directories and the script will find files with matching file names defined in **sample_list** recursively
+The data can be spread across multiple sub-directories and the script will find files with matching file names defined in **sample_list** recursively.
+Now you can also define multiple directories using a pythonic list, e.g.: fastq_dir: ["/path/to/dir1", "/path/to/dir2"]
 * **adapter_dir** directory in which sequencing adapters (used by trimmomatic) defined in **sample_list** are located
 * **cluster_code_dir** scripts that will be run at the beginning of each rule (separate scripts for each step of the pipeline).
 This is used to load software modules or snakemake environments on metacentrum, functionality can be deactivated by setting load_cluster_code to 0